beefpatty8888/urban-octo-sniffle/README.md

  * The image is set to Ubuntu 18.04
  * The firewall allows only SSH (Port 22) from anywhere.
 The code to allow ports 80 and 443 is there, but commented out.
  * No functionality to attach an existing firewall during the creation of a new droplet
+ * No error handling to work with the occassional HTTP 5XX errors from the Digital Ocean API.